ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_resourcepool_module.rst

 Synopsis
 --------
-- Manage the resourcepool of a vCenter
+- Updates the configuration of a resource pool.